stahwa/react-redux-starter/README.md

 * Run `npm start` to build and watch for development.
 * Run `npm run build` for production.
 * Run `npm test` to run tests and create a "coverage" directory.
-* Run `npm run jsdoc` to generate an "out" directory with documentation.
+* Run `npm run jsdoc` to create an "out" directory with documentation.

 ## Launch